Common Types of Bullying That Everyone Should Know

 1. Physical Bullying

-This is the most obvious type of bullying and consists of hitting, kicking, pinching, tripping, and physical attacks.
-Physical bullying can cause both long term and short term damage.
+This is the most obvious type of bullying and consists of hitting, kicking, punching, tripping, and physical attacks.
+Physical bullying can cause both long-term and short-term damage to our kids' mental and physical health.
 It also includes intimidating another person or stealing or damaging their belongings.

 2. Verbal bullying